 It is hard to believe fall is already creeping up on us!
 I’m glad and sad, all at the same time!
 Glad to move on to the next season, to get back to a regular schedule, and for the crisp autumn air.
 Sad because winter is coming.
 In MN, winters are rough.
 I’m sure other parts of the country are as well.
 But, doesn’t it sometimes feel like your part of the world must have the worst winters ever?
 It sure does here in MN.
 But, one of the great parts of cooler weather is soup.
 We adore soup here.
-And, this roasted cauliflower soup is a favorite!
+And, this recipe for cauliflower soup is a favorite!
 Warm, hearty, tasty, and easy to make!
 Best of all it’s gluten-free for those that need that option!
 Besides my cauliflower potato salad, it’s my favorite use of the tasty white veggie!

 Roasted Cauliflower Soup